raghav-potdar/LeanLLM-as-a-service/README.md

 ## Step A: Provision the server

-1. Create a DigitalOcean droplet (Premium Intel, Ubuntu).
+1. Create a VM on cloud (4GB RAM / 2 vCPU)
-2. Add your SSH key in the DigitalOcean UI, then SSH in:
+2. Add your SSH key, then SSH in:
    - `ssh root@YOUR_DROPLET_IP`
 3. Set up a firewall:
    - `ufw allow OpenSSH`